-The mission of the Bridgeport Free Clinic (BFC) is to provide medical care for the uninsured community of Bridgeport, where 35% of the population is Asian and, of the 22% uninsured in the community area, the largest proportion (28%) is of Asian descent.
+The mission of the Bridgeport Free Clinic (BFC) is to make healthcare more accessible for underserved residents of the Bridgeport Community, with a focus on the Asian and Asian-American population.
 The clinic, located at 3001 S. Lowe Ave., focuses on screening and urgent care for conditions that affect Asian patients more commonly, including hypertension, diabetes, high cholesterol, Hepatitis B, liver disease, and smoking.
 In addition, the clinic helps enroll patients in insurance plans through navigators for the Affordable Care Act, and refers patients to nearby Federally Qualified Health Centers for comprehensive primary care services.
 Interpretive services in Cantonese, Mandarin, and Spanish are available for all clinic patients.

 Related article: Bridgeport Free Clinic: One Year Later

 Faculty Advisor: Karen Kim, MD, Department of Medicine